codekcv/headless-commerce/README.md

 - [x] Git hook pre-commit linting.
 - [ ] Git conventional commit messages enforce pre-commit hook.
 - [ ] CircleCI workflow conditionals for monorepo, trigger jobs for relevant package/s only.
+- [ ] I'm also going to replicate this in https://nx.dev/.
+So I'll have another separate repository using that architecture.